Lupita Ferrer: Biography

-Ferrer was born as Yolanda Guadalupe Ferrer in Maracaibo to Spanish immigrant parents.
+Yolanda Guadalupe Ferrer in Maracaibo, Venezuela, to Spanish immigrant parents.
 She became known for her beauty (especially her large and expressive eyes) and her strong theatrical presence.

 Ferrer has a theatrical background.
 She started at the age of 15 performing in Shakespeare's "Hamlet" as Ofelia.
 At the age of 18, then Venezuelan President Raul Leoni saw her performing in the piece "Dona Rosita La Soltera" ("Dona Rosita, the single one"), and was greatly impressed by her talent.

 In the 1960s Ferrer worked in many Mexican and Venezuelan-Mexican film co-productions next to actors like Mario Moreno "Cantinflas", and during the 1970s worked in Hollywood movies sharing the screen with actors like Tony Curtis.

 Her first telenovelas were Esmeralda, about a blind young woman, Mariana de la Noche (1975), about the forbidden love of Mariana Montenegro and Ignacio Lugo Navarro (José Bardina), María Teresa, a woman who goes insane after the loss of her little daughter, La Zulianita, Pecados Ajenos, and Cristal.